This article has links to products and services we love, which we may make commission from.

 These statues are the largest equine sculptures in the world.

-You can spend anything from 10 minutes to hours at The Helix as there are canal walks, and the Falkirk Wheel is also close by.
+You can spend 20 minutes to hours at The Helix, as there are canal walks nearby, and the Falkirk Wheel is also nearby, but you don’t have time for that, so hop back in the car after you’ve got some pictures!

 Public restrooms and a cafe are also found here.

-From Falkirk, you now drive onwards to Stirling; this leg of the journey is about 25 minutes.
+From Falkirk, you now drive onwards to Stirling; this leg of the journey is about 30 minutes, but it can take much longer in traffic.

-Note: Some rental car companies are located in the City Centre or just outside the center.
+Note: Some rental car companies are located in the City Centre or just outside the centre; your pick-up time will dictate your start time.

-Parking in the City Centre is a challenge; read our guide to parking for more and consider a hotel with parking if you are staying overnight in Edinburgh first.
+Parking in the city centre is a challenge; read our guide to parking for more information and consider a hotel with parking if you have to tackle the city with a car.

 Learn more about Scottish currency and money here.